Kenneth Bjerre: Career

-In September 2008, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2009 Grand Prix.
+In September 2008, during the Speedway Grand Prix Qualification, Bjerre won the GP Challenge, which ensured that he claimed a permanent slot for the 2009 Grand Prix.

-During the 2009 Grand Prix series he finished in 8th place, which meant that he retained a permanent rider for the 2010 Grand Prix.
-His consistency resulted in a 7th place finish in both the 2010 Speedway Grand Prix and 2011 Speedway Grand Prix but he dropped out of the Grand Prix after a disappointing 2012 campaign.
+During the 2009 Grand Prix series, Bjerre finished in eighth place, which meant that he retained a permanent rider for the 2010 Grand Prix.
+His consistency resulted in a seventh place finish in both the 2010 Speedway Grand Prix and 2011 Speedway Grand Prix but he dropped out of the Grand Prix after a disappointing 2012 campaign.

-He raced in the United Kingdom for Peterborough Panthers and King's Lynn Stars in the Elite League.
+Bjerre raced in the United Kingdom for Peterborough Panthers and King's Lynn Stars in the Elite League.

-In 2017, he raced for the Belle Vue and averaged 8.95.
-The following year he appeared for Leicester Lions before going back to Belle Vue for the 2019 season, in which he became the champion of Denmark after winning the 2019 Danish Individual Speedway Championship.
+In 2017, Bjerre raced for the Belle Vue and averaged 8.95.
+The following year, he appeared for Leicester Lions before going back to Belle Vue for the 2019 season, in which he became the champion of Denmark after winning the 2019 Danish Individual Speedway Championship.

 Personal life

 His brother, Lasse Bjerre, is also a speedway rider.